70 Best Smart Travel Budget Tips and Hacks

 3. Bring an Empty Bottle For Water

-As you already know, the prices at the airport and in some countries are high.
-So why do you have to pay for water?
-If you can, take an empty bottle with you and refill it when necessary.
-So simple!
+As you might know, prices at airports and in some countries can be quite high.
+So, why pay for water when you don’t have to?
+Bring an empty bottle with you and refill it as needed.
+It’s a simple and cost-effective way to stay hydrated!

-THIS IS YOUR LIFESAVER.
-I never travel without it anymore.
-There are always situations when there is no charging station around, or no charger at all, and the phone is running off a battery at the very needed moment.
-In that case, having a portable mobile charger makes your life much easier.
+THIS IS A LIFESAVER.
+I never travel without one anymore.
+There are always situations when a charging station isn’t available or you don’t have a charger, and your phone is running out of battery at a crucial moment.
+In those cases, a portable mobile charger makes life so much easier.

 5. Learn Some Foreign Words

 Do not be afraid to speak your “broken” foreign language.
-Locals love it when you try to speak their language, and it’s easier to start a conversation.
-For example, when I was in Barcelona, the taxi driver had limited English, so I had no choice and started speaking with him in my basic Spanish
+Locals appreciate it when you make an effort to speak their language, and it makes starting a conversation easier.
+For example, when I was in Barcelona, the taxi driver had limited English, so I had no choice, but to speak to him in my basic Spanish.

-It was fun and good practice for me.
-I find Duolingo to be a helpful language app I use when I need to refresh my Spanish or practice it more in general.
-It’s user-friendly, enjoyable, and offers a variety of topics to explore
+It was fun and provided good practice for me.
+I find Duolingo to be a helpful language app that I use when I need to refresh my Spanish or practice it in general.
+It’s user-friendly, enjoyable, and offers a variety of topics to explore.

 6. Be Flexible With Dates and Destination

-Another simple travel tip for flying is to be flexible with dates and a place (in that case, you will get cheaper tickets).
-Skyscanner allows you to also search for “Everywhere,” which is super cool if you do not know where to go.
+Another simple travel tip for flying is to be flexible with dates and places (in that case, you will get cheaper tickets).
+Skyscanner allows you to also search for “Everywhere,” which is super cool if you do not know where to go to.

-Everywhere search will show you your best and cheapest options.
-The cheapest tickets you can find are usually during the week.
+A search for “Everywhere” will show you the best and cheapest options.
+Generally, the cheapest tickets are available during the week.

-Once, I bought a ticket to New Orleans for just $80 for two days (Tuesday and Wednesday).
-Not bad, I think.
+For example, I once bought a ticket to New Orleans for just $80 for two days (Tuesday and Wednesday).
+Not bad, right?

 7. Take a Free Walking Tour

-I lost so many opportunities before in my early travels as I discovered this option in my 8th year of traveling only.
-Oops!
-My bad :(.It is so easy to book online and select what tour you want.
-It is free, informational, and entertaining; you just leave some tips to the tour guide.
+I missed so many opportunities in my early travels because I only discovered this option in my eighth year of traveling—oops!
+It’s so easy to book online and choose the tours you want.
+They’re free, informational, and entertaining; you just leave a tip for the tour guide.

 8. Search For Cheap or Free Places to Stay

 If you travel alone, stay in hostels to save money.
-I always use hostels as my accommodation.
-Some of them are of poor quality despite good reviews, but most are very good.
-So you will know only when you come, unfortunately.
+I always choose hostels for my accommodation.
+While some may have poor quality despite good reviews, most are very good.
+Unfortunately, you only know for sure once you arrive.

 9. Get Travel Insurance